 Vampire Facelift vs Vampire Facial: What’s the Difference?

-Let’s discuss both processes in more detail and you’ll see what they have in common, and more importantly, how they differ.
+Let’s discuss both processes in more detail, and you’ll see what these services have in common and, more importantly, how they differ from one another.

 What is PRP Anyway?

 PRP is the “magic” behind both the Vampire Facelift and the Vampire Facial.

 PRP is an acronym that stands for Platelet Rich Plasma and is a component of your own blood.
 It contains platelets, including both stem cells and growth factors.

 PRP is obtained through a blood draw before processing it in a centrifuge.